pk-codebox-evo/deprecate-gs-handling-site-preference/SIDEBAR.md

 ## Related resources

-Device detection is just one tool in a mobile developer's toolbox.
+Site preference management is just one tool in a mobile developer's toolbox.
 You can continue to explore mobile application development with the following resources.

 ### Getting Started guides

-* [Consuming RESTful Web Services with Spring for Android][gs-consuming-rest-android]
+* [Detecting a Device][gs-device-detection]
-* [Consuming XML from a RESTful Web Service with Spring for Android][gs-consuming-rest-xml-android]
+* [Serving Web Content with Spring MVC][gs-serving-web-content]
-* [Installing the Android Development Environment][gs-android]
-* [Building Android Projects with Maven][gs-maven-android]

-[gs-consuming-rest-android]: /guides/gs/consuming-rest-android/
-[gs-consuming-rest-xml-android]: /guides/gs/consuming-rest-xml-android/
-[gs-android]: /guides/gs/android/
-[gs-maven-android]: /guides/gs/maven-android/
+[gs-device-detection]: /guides/gs/device-detection/
+[gs-serving-web-content]: /guides/gs/serving-web-content/

 ### Tutorials

+* [Designing and Implementing a Web Application with Spring][tut-web]
 * [Designing and Implementing RESTful Web Services with Spring][tut-rest]

-* [Designing and Implementing a Web Application with Spring][tut-web]
+[tut-web]: /guides/tutorials/web
 [tut-rest]: /guides/tutorials/rest
-[tut-web]: /guides/tutorials/web

 ### Concepts and technologies